Antony-AXS/indicator.nvim/README.md

 # indicator.nvim
-indicator.nvim is a light-weight plugin for inidicating the window numbers on the screen, so that one can use it to navigate throught windows in a tab easily. there is so a window highlight feature when jumping through windows
+indicator.nvim is a light-weight plugin for inidicating the window numbers on the screen, so that one can use it to navigate throught windows in a tab easily. there is so a window highlight feature that works while jumping through windows in a tab

-## Required
+### Required

 -   `neovim >= 0.10`
 -   `plenary.nvim`